quiltdata/quilt/docs/Catalog/RemovingStacks.md

 - Your S3 bucket data remains intact and accessible.
 - The Quilt SDK continues to function for package operations.
 - Recreate any necessary Athena/Glue configurations if needed.
-- Rebuild the user database, if needed and using Terraform.